yjmark/Remote-sensing/docs/SETUP.md

 ## Setup Instructions

-Once you have installed the required software and set up your Google Cloud account, open a git terminal and clone this repository in your desired location:
+Once you have installed the required software and set up your Google Cloud account, [fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
+Then, open a git terminal and clone your fork to your desired location.

+For example (you'll have to update the exact repo path):

 ```
 git clone https://github.com/nlebovits/musa-650-spring-2025.git/